aloiscochard/codex/README.md

 This tool download and cache the source code of packages in your local hackage, it can then use this local cache to generate a `tags` file aggregating the sources of all the dependencies of a given cabal project.

-You basically do `codex update` in your cabal project directory and you'll get a `codex.tags` file that you can use in your favorite text editor.
+You basically do `codex update` in your cabal project directory and you'll get a file (`codex.tags` by default, or `TAGS` when using emacs format) that you can use in your favorite text editor.

-*By default the generated `codex.tags` will include tags of the current project as well, this functionality can be disabled in your `~/codex` file.*
+*By default the generated tags file will include tags of the current project as well, this functionality can be disabled in your `~/codex` file.*

 ## Install